-- 14.1 This Article applies to all Evaluation Sessions. - 14.2 Each National Association is responsible for ensuring that its Players comply with their duties under this Article.
+14.1 Each National Association is responsible for ensuring that its Players comply with their duties under this Article.

-14.3 Players:
+14.2 Players:

-- 14.3.1 The Player has the right to be accompanied at an Evaluation Session by a person nominated by the Player.
-The Player must be accompanied if he/she is a minor or has an intellectual impairment. - 14.3.2 The person accompanying the Player at an Evaluation Session may be a member of the Player's National Association, a Player Support Team Member, or (if no such person is available) another person, but in any event he or she should be familiar with the Player's Physical Impairment and sport history. - 14.3.3 The Player and any accompanying person must complete and sign the Player Declaration Form provided by the ITF. - 14.3.4 The Player must verify his/her identity to the satisfaction of the Classification Panel, by providing a document such as a passport or ID card. - 14.3.5 The Player must attend the Evaluation Session with all appropriate sports attire and equipment, including a sport/playing wheelchair, a racket, tennis balls, tape and straps, and any Adaptive Equipment. - 14.3.6 The Player must disclose the use of any medication and/or medical devices/implants to the Classification Panel. - 14.3.7 The Player must comply with all reasonable instructions given by the Classification Panel.
+- 14.2.1 The Player has the right to be accompanied at an Evaluation Session by a person nominated by the Player.
+The Player must be accompanied if he/she is a minor or has an intellectual impairment. - 14.2.2 The person accompanying the Player at an Evaluation Session may be a member of the Player's National Association, a Player Support Team Member, or (if no such person is available) another person, but in any event he or she should be familiar with the Player's Physical Impairment and sport history. - 14.2.3 The Player and any accompanying person must complete and sign the Player Declaration Form provided by the ITF. - 14.2.4 The Player must verify his/her identity to the satisfaction of the Classification Panel, by providing a document such as a passport or ID card. - 14.2.5 The Player must attend the Evaluation Session with all appropriate sports attire and equipment, including a sport/playing wheelchair, a racket, tennis balls, tape and straps, and any Adaptive Equipment. - 14.2.6 The Player must disclose the use of any medication and/or medical devices/implants to the Classification Panel on request. - 14.2.7 The Player must comply with all reasonable instructions given by the Classification Panel.

-14.4 The Classification Panel:
+14.3 The Classification Panel:

-14.4.1 The Classification Panel may request that a Player provide medical documentation relevant to his/her Eligible Impairment, including if the Classification Panel believes that this will be necessary in order for it to allocate a Sport Class.

-- 14.4.2 The Classification Panel will conduct Evaluation Sessions in English unless otherwise stipulated by the ITF.
+- 14.3.1 The Classification Panel may request that a Player provide medical documentation relevant to his/her Eligible Impairment, including if the Classification Panel believes that this will be necessary in order for it to allocate a Sport Class. - 14.3.2 The Classification Panel will conduct Evaluation Sessions in English unless otherwise stipulated by the ITF.
 If the Player requires an interpreter, the Player and/or his/her National Association will be responsible for arranging for an interpreter.
-The interpreter is permitted to attend the Evaluation Session in addition to the person referred to in Article 14.3.1 above. - 14.4.3 The Classification Panel may at any stage seek medical, technical or scientific opinion(s), with the agreement of the Head of Classification and/or a Chief Classifier, if the Classification Panel feels that such opinion(s) is necessary in order to allocate a Sport Class. - In addition to any opinion(s) sought in accordance with Article 14.4.3, a Classification Panel may only have regard to evidence supplied to it by the relevant Player, National Association and the ITF (from any source) when allocating a Sport Class. - 14.4.5 The Classification Panel may make, create or use video footage and/or other records to assist it when allocating a Sport Class.
+The interpreter is permitted to attend the Evaluation Session in addition to the person referred to in Article 14.2.1 above.

+- 14.3.3 The Classification Panel may at any stage seek medical, technical or scientific opinion(s), with the agreement of the Head of Classification and/or a Chief Classifier, if the Classification Panel feels that such opinion(s) is necessary in order to allocate a Sport Class. - In addition to any opinion(s) sought in accordance with Article 14.3.3, a Classification Panel may only have regard to evidence supplied to it by the relevant Player, National Association, National Paralympic Committee and the ITF (from any source) when allocating a Sport Class. - 14.3.5 The Classification Panel may make, create or use video footage and/or other records to assist it when allocating a Sport Class.